• August 11 launch date

 Samsung Galaxy Z Fold 3: What we'd like to see

 Samsung checked off many of our demands when it came out with the Galaxy Z Fold 2, just by making a more durable phone.
 So "more of the same, please" would certainly sum up the vast bulk of our requests.
-Still, if the company is serious about having its foldable phone take the place of the Galaxy Note, we think there are a few things Samsung should square away with the Galaxy Z Fold 3.
+Still, if the company is serious about having its foldable phone take the place of the Galaxy Note, there are a few things Samsung should square away with the Galaxy Z Fold 3.

 - More Multitasking features: Samsung's off to a good start here, letting you run three apps at once and adding a Flex mode that turns different halves of the main display into control and viewing areas.
 We'd like to see more apps support Flex mode, and we hope Samsung can come up with ways that take advantage of the Fold's extra screen space — ideally involving the S Pen if that's truly coming to the Fold.
+The news of a Split UI look is an encouraging step.

 - A cheaper version: Foldable phones cost a lot — we get it.
 And there are some people who will be willing to pay top dollar for a truly polished foldable device.
 Still, if Samsung can find a way to shave some of the Galaxy Z Fold 3's price down, we'd welcome that change.
 And a Galaxy Z Fold FE that lowers the price even more would take a great idea even further.